• Skip to main content

 Why would you think that a man who is 55 years old, nearly 275lbs, and could not even see his feet beyond his belly would ever think of doing squats, especially when he never did one in his life, specifically barbell squats?

-Originally, I began to think about weightlifting to help with depression.
+Originally, I began to think about weightlifting as a strategy to help improve my general confidence.

 I read that squats and deadlifts are among the best compound exercises that a man can do to raise testosterone.

-At that time, back in 2012, I had already lost about fifty pounds by eating clean aka just eating real food.
+At that time, back in 2012, I had already lost about fifty pounds by eating clean.

 Being slim but miserable was not acceptable to me.